 Register your food premises

 Any premises that is to be used as a food business must be registered with us at least 28 days before opening.
-This include market stalls, delivery vehicles and other portable structures.
+This includes market stalls, delivery vehicles and other portable structures.

 Once your premises is registered, we can provide advice and guidance in relation to food hygiene and safety.
 We will also visit your premises to carry out an inspection to identify how safely food is being prepared and produced.
 Following the initial inspection, the frequency of further visits will depend on the type of business, along with your practices and procedures.